 Another tip to avoid this disaster… be wary of joining character lines with more than a few groups ahead of you when the character is in a fully enclosed costume.
 These cast members have timed appearances and are less likely to bend the rules for the last few people in line.

-This can be a huge let down for everyone but even more so for children.
+This can be a huge letdown for everyone, but even more so for children.
 Talk at home about how rides can close down at any time and how you can deal with the disappointment that comes from it.
-Also remember, as quickly as a ride closes down, they can open back up again.
+Also remember, as quickly as a ride closes down, it can open back up again.
 Often if you are waiting in line, you may receive an open FastPass for another attraction.

-When big ticket attractions in Disneyland close down, we have been encouraged by cast members to check in with the rides re-opening status while enjoying other rides.
-So, if you have your heart set on riding Radiator Springs Racers in Disneyland California Adventure, for example, ask cast members on your other rides if they can check if the ride as re-opened.
-Just don't drive them crazy!
+When big-ticket attractions in Disneyland close down, we have been encouraged by cast members to check in with the rides re-opening status while enjoying other rides.
+So, if you have your heart set on riding Radiator Springs Racers in Disneyland California Adventure, for example, ask cast members on your other rides if they can check if the ride has reopened.
+Just don’t drive them crazy!
 I suggest not asking more than once and only in conversation when close to a cast member with a headset.

-When discussing ride breakdowns, make sure you cover what to do if the ride breaks down while you are on-board.
-If you have more than one child, you aren't always in the same ride carriage as the rest of your family, so it is important to talk about what to do if something goes awry.
+When discussing ride breakdowns, make sure you cover what to do if the ride breaks down while you are on board.
+If you have more than one child, you aren’t always in the same ride vehicle as the rest of your family, so it is important to talk about what to do if something goes awry.
 Especially if you have older children that might be riding together without an adult.
 What is it they should do?
 Sit tight.
-A cast member will let them know what they need to do and until then just stay put and don't worry.
+A cast member will let them know what they need to do, and until then, just stay put and don’t worry.
 Often the ride vehicles themselves have a speaker system that will convey any updates or instructions.
 Let them know that if something happens, it will be ok.
-Some kids may not be phased by this, however others might feel totally unprepared if they aren't reassured in advance.
+Some kids may not be phased by this, however others might feel totally unprepared if they aren’t reassured in advance.

 Interruptions To Planned Events And Shows

-Even when purchasing dining packages that include show FastPasses, the FastPasses themselves are always weather dependant, with no refunds or exchanges if the universe has other plans.
+Even when purchasing dining packages that include priority seating to a show, the priority seating tickets themselves are always weather dependent, with no refunds or exchanges if the universe has other plans.